-Inspect the load before picking it up.
+Inspect the load.
 If it appears unstable, DO NOT attempt to move it.
 DO NOT attempt lifting double-tiered loads, or straddling side-by-side pallets with one on each fork.
-NEVER add extra unauthorized counterweights to the machine.
+NEVER add extra unauthorized counterweights to this machine.
+Consider the additional weight of any attachment tool as part of the picking load capacity of the machine.

-Operating conditions such as slopes or soft ground can reduce the machine's safe operating capacity.
+Operating conditions can reduce the machine's safe operating capacity.
 Exceeding the capacity when raising or extending the boom will cause the machine to tip forward.

 Approach the load squarely and slowly with the machine straight and level.
 Adjust the space between forks, if necessary.
-Engage the load equally on the forks until the load touches the carriage backrest.
+Engage the load equally on both forks until the load touches the carriage backrest.
 Tilt the forks back to position the load for travel.